docker-things/tunneling-service/README.md

 This means that it should be the only SSH port forwarded through the LAN router.

+Assuming someone gains access to this SSH server you'll be notified right away and be able to take quick action.
+Also, since it's a small docker image, your files won't be directly exposed to the attacker so he'll have a bit more work to do.
+That gives you time to intervene.

 --------------------------------------------------------------------------------

 ### Security

  - An alert is sent to a Slack Incoming WebHook on connect/disconnect
+ - Being a small docker image a hack won't directly expose your data
  - The SSH service doesn't provide a TTY
  - Any TTY attempt will automatically exit
  - The root password is randomly generated @ build time